SAP/spartacus-docs/_pages/home/updating-to-version-4/technical-changes-version-4.md

 ### StoreFinderService

-- Added `platformId` injection to constructor.
+- The `platformId` injection was added to the constructor.
-- Methods `getStoreLatitude()` and `getStoreLongitude()` have been moved to this service from removed `StoreDataService`.
+- The `getStoreLatitude()` and `getStoreLongitude()` methods have been moved to this service from `StoreDataService`, which has been removed.

 ### StoreDataService

-- Service has been removed and functions moved to `StoreFinderService`.
+- The service has been removed and the functions have been moved to `StoreFinderService`.

 ### AbstractStoreItemComponent

-- `StoreDataService` has been replaced with `StoreFinderService`.
+- The `StoreDataService` has been replaced by the `StoreFinderService`.

 ### StoreFinderListItemComponent

-- `StoreDataService` has been replaced with `StoreFinderService`.
+- The `StoreDataService` has been replaced by the `StoreFinderService`.

 ### StoreFinderListComponent

-- `StoreDataService` has been replaced with `StoreFinderService`.
+- The `StoreDataService` has been replaced by the `StoreFinderService`.

 ### StoreFinderStoreDescriptionComponent

-- `StoreDataService` has been replaced with `StoreFinderService`.
+- The `StoreDataService` has been replaced by the `StoreFinderService`.

 ### GoogleMapRendererService

-- `StoreDataService` has been replaced with `StoreFinderService`.
+- The `StoreDataService` has been replaced by the `StoreFinderService`.
-- `ExternalJsFileLoader` has been replaced with `ScriptLoader`.
+- The `ExternalJsFileLoader` has been replaced by the `ScriptLoader`.

 ### ScheduleComponent

-- `ngOnChanges()` has been changed to `ngOnInit()` along with corresponding class implementations (ie. implements `OnChanges` to `OnInit`).
+- The `ngOnChanges()` method has been changed to the `ngOnInit()` method, along with the corresponding class implementations (for example, implements `OnChanges` to `OnInit`).
-- `displayDays` variable has been removed.
+- The `displayDays` variable has been removed.
 Use `weekDays` instead.
-- `StoreDataService` has been removed`.
+- The `StoreDataService` has been removed`.
-- Methods `getStoreOpeningTime()`, `getStoreClosingTime()`, `getInitialDate()` have been removed.
+- The `getStoreOpeningTime()`, `getStoreClosingTime()`, and `getInitialDate()` methods have been removed.
 Use `weekDayOpeningList` from `location` instead.

 ### PromotionService

-PromotionService is deleted.
+The `PromotionService` is deleted.
 The promotions can directly be found on the order or cart.
-Use other existing services to retrieve the Order or cart.
+Use other existing services to retrieve the order or cart.

-The order promotions are in the order/cart attributes `appliedOrderPromotions` and `potentialOrderPromotions`
+The order promotions are in the order and cart attributes `appliedOrderPromotions` and `potentialOrderPromotions`.

-The product promotions for order/cart entries are now available via the attribute `entries[].promotions`
+The product promotions for order and cart entries are now available with the `entries[].promotions` attribute.

 ### SavedCartDetailsActionComponent

-- Removed `ClearCheckoutService` from constructor.
+- The `ClearCheckoutService` was removed from the constructor.

 ### SavedCartListComponent

-- Removed `ClearCheckoutService` from constructor.
+- The `ClearCheckoutService` was removed from the constructor.

 ### SavedCartFormDialogComponent

-- Removed `ClearCheckoutService` from constructor.
+- The `ClearCheckoutService` was removed from the constructor.

 ### AddressBookComponentService

-Lib: @spartacus/core
+Library: `@spartacus/core`

-Class: AddressBookComponentService
+Class: `AddressBookComponentService`

-Change: constructor parameter `checkoutDeliveryService: CheckoutDeliveryService` is removed.
+Change: The `checkoutDeliveryService: CheckoutDeliveryService` constructor parameter is removed.
-Instead, the `CheckoutEventListener` from the checkout lib listens for the new address change events and resets the checkout delivery accordingly.
+Instead, the `CheckoutEventListener` from the checkout library listens for the new address change events and resets the checkout delivery accordingly.

 ### AddressBookComponent

-Lib: @spartacus/core
+Library: `@spartacus/core`

-Class: AddressBookComponent
+Class: `AddressBookComponent`

 Change: Two constructor parameters are removed.
-First the constructor parameter `checkoutDeliveryService: CheckoutDeliveryService` is removed.
-AddressBookComponent does not call `CheckoutDeliveryService.clearCheckoutDeliveryDetails()` anymore when an address is changed.
-Instead, `AddressBookComponentService` fires events.
-See `AddressBookComponentService` migration doc.
+The first is the `checkoutDeliveryService: CheckoutDeliveryService` constructor parameter that has been removed.
+The `AddressBookComponent` does not call `CheckoutDeliveryService.clearCheckoutDeliveryDetails()` anymore when an address is changed.
+Instead, the `AddressBookComponentService` fires events.
+See `AddressBookComponentService` entry above for more information.

-The second constructor parameters removed is `userAddressService: UserAddressService`. `UserAddressService` interactions are now encapsulated in `AddressBookComponentService`.
+The second constructor parameter that is removed is `userAddressService: UserAddressService`.
+The `UserAddressService` interactions are now encapsulated in `AddressBookComponentService`.

 ### AddressFormComponent

-Lib: @spartacus/core
+Library: `@spartacus/core`

-Change: constructor parameter `checkoutDeliveryService: CheckoutDeliveryService` is removed.
+Change: The `checkoutDeliveryService: CheckoutDeliveryService` constructor parameter is removed.

-AddressFormComponent now uses the new address verification function from  `UserAddressService` called `verifyAddress` instead of the `verifyAddress` function from `CheckoutDeliveryService`.  `UserAddressService.verifyAddress` does not use the ngrx store under the hood.
+The `AddressFormComponent` now uses the new `verifyAddress` address verification function from  `UserAddressService`, instead of the `verifyAddress` function from `CheckoutDeliveryService`.
+The `UserAddressService.verifyAddress` does not use the NgRx store under the hood.

 Change: `TranslationService` is a new, required constructor dependency.

-AddressFormComponent now uses translations to show a configurable default title option instead of a hard coded title.
+The `AddressFormComponent` now uses translations to show a configurable default title option instead of a hard-coded title.

 ### UserAddressService

-Lib: @spartacus/core
+Library: `@spartacus/core`

-Change: Two new required constructor parameters `userAddressConnector: UserAddressConnector` and `command: CommandService`
+Change: There are two new required constructor parameters: `userAddressConnector: UserAddressConnector` and `command: CommandService`

 ### CheckoutDetailsLoadedGuard

-Lib: @spartacus/storefront
+Library: `@spartacus/storefront`

-CheckoutDetailsLoadedGuard was not used and is now removed.
+The `CheckoutDetailsLoadedGuard` was not used and is now removed.

 ### PaymentDetailsSetGuard

-Lib: @spartacus/storefront
+Library: `@spartacus/storefront`

-PaymentDetailsSetGuard was not used and is now removed.
+The `PaymentDetailsSetGuard` was not used and is now removed.

 ### ShippingAddressSetGuard

-Lib: @spartacus/storefront
+Library: `@spartacus/storefront`

-ShippingAddressSetGuard was not used and is now removed.
+The `ShippingAddressSetGuard` was not used and is now removed.

 ### DeliveryModeSetGuard

-Lib: @spartacus/storefront
+Library: `@spartacus/storefront`

-DeliveryModeSetGuard was not used and is now removed.
+The `DeliveryModeSetGuard` was not used and is now removed.

 ### AddedToCartDialogComponent

-- Removed constructor parameter `PromotionService`
+- The `PromotionService` constructor parameter was removed.
-- Removed the attribute orderPromotions$
+- The `orderPromotions$` attribute was removed.
-- The component gets promotions directly from the cart in the html template.
+- The component gets promotions directly from the cart in the HTML template.
 - The `increment` property was removed.
-Use property `numberOfEntriesBeforeAdd` instead.
+Use the `numberOfEntriesBeforeAdd` property instead.

 ### CartDetailsComponent

-- Removed constructor parameter `PromotionService`
+- The `PromotionService` constructor parameter was removed.
-- Removed the attributes `orderPromotions$` and `promotions$`.
+- The `orderPromotions$` and `promotions$` attributes were removed.
-- The component gets promotions directly from the cart in the html template.
+- The component gets promotions directly from the cart in the HTML template.

 ### CartItemComponent

-- Removed constructor parameter `PromotionService`
+- The `PromotionService` constructor parameter was removed.
 - The component gets product promotions directly from the cart entry data.
-- Removed the `ngOnInit()` method
+- The `ngOnInit()` method was removed
-- Removed the attribute `appliedProductPromotions$`
+- The `appliedProductPromotions$` attribute was removed.

 ### CartItemListComponent

-- removed constructor dependency `FeatureConfigService`
+- The `FeatureConfigService` constructor dependency was removed.
-- added new required constructor dependencies `UserIdService` and `MultiCartService`
+- New required constructor dependencies were added: `UserIdService` and `MultiCartService`.

 ### OrderDetailItemsComponent

-Removed constructor parameter `PromotionService` Removed the attribute orderPromotions$
+- The `PromotionService` constructor parameter was removed.
+- The `orderPromotions$` attribute was removed.
-The component gets promotions directly from the order in the html template.
+- The component gets promotions directly from the order in the HTML template.

 ### SuggestedAddressDialogComponent

-SuggestedAddressDialogComponent uses different translation label keys:
+The `SuggestedAddressDialogComponent` uses different translation label keys:

-- Key `checkoutAddress.verifyYourAddress` is replaced by `addressSuggestion.verifyYourAddress`.
+- The `checkoutAddress.verifyYourAddress` key is replaced by `addressSuggestion.verifyYourAddress`.
-- Key `checkoutAddress.ensureAccuracySuggestChange` is replaced by `addressSuggestion.ensureAccuracySuggestChange`.
+- The `checkoutAddress.ensureAccuracySuggestChange` key is replaced by `addressSuggestion.ensureAccuracySuggestChange`.
-- Key `checkoutAddress.chooseAddressToUse` is replaced by `addressSuggestion.chooseAddressToUse`.
+- The `checkoutAddress.chooseAddressToUse` key is replaced by `addressSuggestion.chooseAddressToUse`.
-- Key `checkoutAddress.suggestedAddress` is replaced by `addressSuggestion.suggestedAddress`.
+- The `checkoutAddress.suggestedAddress` key is replaced by `addressSuggestion.suggestedAddress`.
-- Key `checkoutAddress.enteredAddress` is replaced by `addressSuggestion.enteredAddress`.
+- The `checkoutAddress.enteredAddress` key is replaced by `addressSuggestion.enteredAddress`.
-- Key `checkoutAddress.editAddress` is replaced by `addressSuggestion.editAddress`.
+- The `checkoutAddress.editAddress` key is replaced by `addressSuggestion.editAddress`.
-- Key `checkoutAddress.saveAddress` is replaced by `addressSuggestion.saveAddress`.
+- The `checkoutAddress.saveAddress` key is replaced by `addressSuggestion.saveAddress`.

 ### OrderOverviewComponent

-OrderOverviewComponent uses different translation label keys:
+The `OrderOverviewComponent` uses different translation label keys:

-- Key `checkoutOrderConfirmation.replenishmentNumber` is replaced by `orderDetails.replenishmentId`.
+- The `checkoutOrderConfirmation.replenishmentNumber` key is replaced by `orderDetails.replenishmentId`.
-- Key `checkoutOrderConfirmation.status` is replaced by `orderDetails.status`.
+- The `checkoutOrderConfirmation.status` key is replaced by `orderDetails.status`.
-- Key `checkoutOrderConfirmation.active` is replaced by `orderDetails.active`.
+- The `checkoutOrderConfirmation.active` key is replaced by `orderDetails.active`.
-- Key `checkoutOrderConfirmation.cancelled` is replaced by `orderDetails.cancelled`.
+- The `checkoutOrderConfirmation.cancelled` key is replaced by `orderDetails.cancelled`.
-- Key `checkoutReview.startOn` is replaced by `orderDetails.startOn`.
+- The `checkoutReview.startOn` key is replaced by `orderDetails.startOn`.
-- Key `checkoutOrderConfirmation.frequency` is replaced by `orderDetails.frequency`.
+- The `checkoutOrderConfirmation.frequency` key is replaced by `orderDetails.frequency`.
-- Key `checkoutOrderConfirmation.nextOrderDate` is replaced by `orderDetails.nextOrderDate`.
+- The `checkoutOrderConfirmation.nextOrderDate` key is replaced by `orderDetails.nextOrderDate`.
-- Key `checkoutOrderConfirmation.orderNumber` is replaced by `orderDetails.orderNumber`.
+- The `checkoutOrderConfirmation.orderNumber` key is replaced by `orderDetails.orderNumber`.
-- Key `checkoutOrderConfirmation.placedOn` is replaced by `orderDetails.placedOn`.
+- The `checkoutOrderConfirmation.placedOn` key is replaced by `orderDetails.placedOn`.
-- Key `checkoutReview.poNumber` is replaced by `orderDetails.purchaseOrderNumber`.
+- The `checkoutReview.poNumber` key is replaced by `orderDetails.purchaseOrderNumber`.
-- Key `checkoutPO.noPoNumber` is replaced by `orderDetails.emptyPurchaseOrderId`.
+- The `checkoutPO.noPoNumber` key is replaced by `orderDetails.emptyPurchaseOrderId`.
-- Key `checkoutProgress.methodOfPayment` is replaced by `orderDetails.methodOfPayment`.
+- The `checkoutProgress.methodOfPayment` key is replaced by `orderDetails.methodOfPayment`.
-- Key `checkoutPO.costCenter` is replaced by `orderDetails.costCenter`.
+- The `checkoutPO.costCenter` key is replaced by `orderDetails.costCenter`.
-- Key `checkoutShipping.shippingMethod` is replaced by `orderDetails.shippingMethod`.
+- The `checkoutShipping.shippingMethod` key is replaced by `orderDetails.shippingMethod`.
-- The `getOrderCurrentDateCardContent` method requires `isoDate` parameter.
+- The `getOrderCurrentDateCardContent` method requires the `isoDate` parameter.
 It is no longer optional.

-### Qualtrics changes
+### Qualtrics Changes

-- `QualtricsConfig` was removed from storefrontlib.
-Use @spartacus/qualtrics/components instead.
+- `QualtricsConfig` was removed from the `@spartacus/storefrontlib`.
+Use `@spartacus/qualtrics/components` instead.
-- `QUALTRICS_EVENT_NAME` was removed from storefrontlib.
-Use @spartacus/qualtrics/components instead.
+- `QUALTRICS_EVENT_NAME` was removed from the `@spartacus/storefrontlib`.
+Use `@spartacus/qualtrics/components` instead.
-- `QualtricsLoaderService` was removed from storefrontlib.
-Use @spartacus/qualtrics/components instead.
+- `QualtricsLoaderService` was removed from `@spartacus/storefrontlib`.
+Use `@spartacus/qualtrics/components` instead.
-- `QualtricsLoaderService` from the feature-lib no longer requires `RendererFactory2`.
-It has been replaced with `ScriptLoader`.
+- `QualtricsLoaderService` from the feature library no longer requires `RendererFactory2`.
+It has been replaced by `ScriptLoader`.
-- `QualtricsComponent` was removed from storefrontlib.
-Use @spartacus/qualtrics/components instead.
+- `QualtricsComponent` was removed from `@spartacus/storefrontlib`.
+Use `@spartacus/qualtrics/components` instead.
-- `QualtricsModule` was removed from storefrontlib, and renamed QualtricsComponentsModule.
-Use @spartacus/qualtrics/components instead.
+- `QualtricsModule` was removed from `@spartacus/storefrontlib`, and renamed `QualtricsComponentsModule`.
+Use `@spartacus/qualtrics/components` instead.

 ### OccConfigLoaderModule

-- `OccConfigLoaderModule` was removed.
-Please use `SiteContextConfigInitializer` and `I18nConfigInitializer` instead.
+- The `OccConfigLoaderModule` was removed.
+Use `SiteContextConfigInitializer` and `I18nConfigInitializer` instead.

 ### OccConfigLoaderService

-- `OccConfigLoaderService` was removed.
-Please use `SiteContextConfigInitializer` and `I18nConfigInitializer` instead.
+- The `OccConfigLoaderService` was removed.
+Use `SiteContextConfigInitializer` and `I18nConfigInitializer` instead.

 ### OccLoadedConfigConverter

-- `OccLoadedConfigConverter` was removed.
-Please use `SiteContextConfigInitializer` and `I18nConfigInitializer` instead.
+- The `OccLoadedConfigConverter` was removed.
+Use `SiteContextConfigInitializer` and `I18nConfigInitializer` instead.

 ### OccLoadedConfig

-- `OccLoadedConfig` was removed.
-Please use `SiteContextConfigInitializer` and `I18nConfigInitializer` instead.
+- The `OccLoadedConfig` was removed.
+Use `SiteContextConfigInitializer` and `I18nConfigInitializer` instead.

 ### OccSitesConfigLoader

-- `OccSitesConfigLoader`was removed.
-Please use `SiteContextConfigInitializer` and `I18nConfigInitializer` instead.
+- The `OccSitesConfigLoader`was removed.
+Use `SiteContextConfigInitializer` and `I18nConfigInitializer` instead.

 ### OccEndpoints

-The config property `backend.occ.endpoints.baseSitesForConfig` has been removed.
-Please use `backend.occ.endpoints.baseSites` instead.
+The `backend.occ.endpoints.baseSitesForConfig` config property has been removed.
+Use `backend.occ.endpoints.baseSites` instead.

 #### NavigationUIComponent

-- Added `HamburgerMenuService` to constructor.
+- The `HamburgerMenuService` was added to the constructor.

-### Removal of grouping modules
+### Removal of Grouping Modules

-In 4.0 release we removed few modules that were grouping feature modules and provided some default configuration.
+In release 4.0, a number of modules that grouped feature modules and provided some default configuration were removed.

-To migrate them check this section: `Before migrating to Spartacus 4.0`

-- removed `B2cStorefrontModule` from `@spartacus/storefront`
+- The `B2cStorefrontModule` was removed from `@spartacus/storefront`
-- removed `B2bStorefrontModule` from `@spartacus/setup`
+- The `B2bStorefrontModule` was removed from `@spartacus/setup`
-- removed `StorefrontModule` from `@spartacus/storefront`
+- The `StorefrontModule` was removed from `@spartacus/storefront`
-- removed `CmsLibModule` from `@spartacus/storefront`
+- The `CmsLibModule` was removed from `@spartacus/storefront`
-- removed `MainModule` from `@spartacus/storefront`
+- The `MainModule` was removed from `@spartacus/storefront`
-- removed `StorefrontFoundationModule` from `@spartacus/storefront`
+- The `StorefrontFoundationModule` was removed from `@spartacus/storefront`
-- removed `OccModule` from `@spartacus/core`
+- The `OccModule` was removed from `@spartacus/core`
-- removed `EventsModule` from `@spartacus/storefront`
+- The `EventsModule` was removed from `@spartacus/storefront`

+For more information, see [{% assign linkedpage = site.pages | where: "name", "updating-to-version-4.md" %}{{ linkedpage[0].title }}]({{ site.baseurl }}{% link _pages/home/updating-to-version-4/updating-to-version-4.md %}).

 ### ViewConfigModule removed